2018 Scholarship applications are now available.

 Chairman of the Scholarship Committee, Ron Kemper

-Additional Members of the scholarship committee include: Robert Day, Eric Feichthaler, Lynne Kemper, Betty Nelson, Susan Rolfe, Richard Rolfe, and Del Sawyer
+Additional Members of the scholarship committee include: Robert Day, Eric Feichthaler, Lynne Kemper, Betty Nelson, Susan Rolfe, Richard Rolfe, Al Piotter, and Del Sawyer

 “The club also has been helping to send students to college with its scholarship program for 50 years.
 Dr. Ralph Ackerman organized the scholarship fund for 25 years and we will award a special scholarship in his honor.”